 At the University of Westminster, we understand that putting together a research proposal and applying for a PhD can be a very mysterious process.
-This can be especially true for applicants from backgrounds that have been historically underrepresented in higher education, particularly in doctoral education, so we've put together some guidelines and information to help.
+This can be especially true for applicants from backgrounds that have been historically underrepresented in higher education, particularly in doctoral education, so we have put together some guidelines and information to help.

 Things may differ slightly depending on the subject or discipline, but these notes will give you a good basis from which to begin.